fisher-alice/johnny-five-wiki/Led.Matrix.md

   }
 });

-// Turn off a specific device by index. matrix.off(0);
+// Turn off a specific device by device index. matrix.off(0);

 // Turn off all devices